microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

     enum ScenarioType
     {
-        Default, // The normal Toast behavior.
+        Default, // The normal AppNotification behavior.
 The AppNotification appears for a short duration, and then automatically dismisses into Notification Center.
         Reminder, // The notification will stay on screen until the user dismisses it or takes action.
         Alarm,    // Alarms behave like Reminder, but alarms will additionally loop audio with a default alarm sound.
         IncomingCall, // Incoming call notifications are displayed pre-expanded in a special call format and stay on the user's screen till dismissed.